 This is one of the three major reasons why romantic relationships fail.
 I keep picking people to fulfill a childhood need, but they are people incapable of fulfilling that need.
 The second major reason why romantic relationships fail is because I tolerate my own—and my partner’s—immaturity . . . but that’s for another article.
-However, if you want to learn to behave maturely, as well as learn how to attract the right partner, invest three hours going through our Dating Relating Mating course—half price on Amazon right now.
+However, if you want to learn to behave maturely, as well as learn how to attract the right partner, invest three hours going through our Dating Relating Mating course.
 And for those who are curious, the third major reason I fail in romantic relationships is that I lose myself when I get involved with a partner . . . also for another article.

 The solution . . .